canerucar/canerucar/README.md

 🎅🏻 How's it goingg

-🌱 I'm an iOS and Front-End Developer.
+🌱 I'm an iOS and Front-End Developer and zombie. <br>
+💬 Ask me about : canerucar0@gmail.com

 <!--
 **canerucar/canerucar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.